Insurance: Insurance premium

-Insurers' business model aims to collect more in insurance premiums than is paid out in losses, and to also offer a competitive price which consumers will accept.
+The insurers' business model aims to collect more in insurance premiums than is paid out in losses, and to also offer a competitive price which consumers will accept.
 Insurance premiums can be simplified as:

-insurance premium = expected value of claims + underwriting expenses + operating expense + profit - return on investment.
+insurance premium = expected value of claims + underwriting expenses + operating expense + profit − return on investment.

 At the most basic level, insurance premium estimation involves looking at the frequency of claims, and the expected value of the payout for these claims.
 The most complicated aspect of insuring is the actuarial science of ratemaking (price-setting) of policies, which uses statistics and probability to approximate the rate of future claims based on a given risk.
 After producing rates, the insurer will use discretion to reject or accept risks through the underwriting process.
 The insurance company will collect historical loss-data, bring the loss data to present value, and compare these prior losses to the premium collected in order to assess rate adequacy.
 Loss ratios and expense loads are also used.
 Rating for different risk characteristics involves—at the most basic level—comparing the losses with "loss relativities"—a policy with twice as many losses would, therefore, be charged twice as much.
 More complex multivariate analyses are sometimes used when multiple characteristics are involved and a univariate analysis could produce confounded results.
 Other statistical methods may be used in assessing the probability of future losses.

 Upon termination of a given policy, the amount of premium collected minus the amount paid out in claims is the insurer's underwriting profit on that policy.
 Underwriting performance is measured by something called the "combined ratio", which is the ratio of expenses/losses to premiums.
 A combined ratio of less than 100% indicates an underwriting profit, while anything over 100 indicates an underwriting loss.

 Insurers make money in two ways: